How to Format Phone Number with Extension in Excel (3 Easy Ways)

 Conclusion

-I tried to explain 3 easy and quick ways to format phone number with extensions in Excel.
-These different ways will help you to format all types of numbers.
-Last but not least, if you have any kind of suggestions, ideas, or feedback please feel free to comment down below.
+In this article, I tried to explain 3 easy and quick ways to format phone numbers with extensions in Excel.
+These different ways will help you to format all types of phone numbers regardless of the number of digits they contain.
+Also, you will be able to automate formatting using the provided VBA macro.
+If you have any suggestions, ideas, or feedback, please feel free to comment below.

 Related Articles